JSONScript/jsonscript/README.md

 1. Sending multiple requests to the remote system and implementing all the logic in the client system.
 The advantage of this approach is that the remote system remains unchanged and client can easily change the logic and flow of requests.
 The disadvantage is the latency - each request should travel via the network.

-2. Implementing additional methods/endpoints in the remote system.
+2. Implementing additional methods/endpoints/parameters in the remote system.
 The advantage of this approach is that the client has to make only one request.
 The disadvantage is that it requires changing the remote system (= coding + testing + documenting + deploying + monitoring + supporting...).
 In some cases it is simply impossible.
-When it is possible, it inevitably leads to the frowing complexity of the remote system as more and more specialized methods/APIs are added to it.
+When it is possible, it inevitably leads to the growing complexity of the remote system as more and more specialized methods/APIs are added to it.

 In some cases, developers implement "batch endpoints" that allow to process multiple requests in parallel in a single HTTP request.
-It covers some of the cases when multiple requests are sent, but only a relatively small share.
+It covers some of the cases when multiple requests are sent, but not all.

 ## Solution

 JSONScript allows you to send a script to the remote system that will be interpreted by the remote system.
-It will execute all the containig instructions sequesntially, or in parallel, passing results from one instruction to another when required, and returning all results to the client.
+It will execute all the containig instructions sequentially, or in parallel, and returning all results to the client.
 All this in a single HTTP (or any other transport) request.

-JSONScript allows to keep the API of remote system conscise and simple, only implementing simple basic methods.
+JSONScript allows to keep the API of remote system conscise and simple, only implementing basic methods.
 At the same time JSONScript allows the client to implement an advanced logic with conditions and looping, sequential and concurrent execution, defining and calling functions and handling exceptions.
 In this way quite advanced execution can be requested from the remote system in a single transport request.

-At the same time JSONScript allows keeping the remote system completely secure as only the executors registered with the interpreter can be used from the JSONScript script.
+At the same time JSONScript allows keeping the remote system completely secure as only the executors registered with the interpreter can be used from the JSONScript script and the interpreter can limit resources (time, memory, etc.) that the script can use.

-## Qualities
+## JSONScript qualities

 - Platform and language independent
 - Asynchronous and concurrent
-- Implements calculations
-- Implements all control from instructions from general purpose languages, including functions, macros and exception handling
+- All control flow instructions from general purpose languages, including functions and exception handling
-- Does not implement any data structures - they should be provided by the host platform.
+- Macros
+- Calculations and string manipulations
+- No data structures apart from JSON itself.
-- Results from previously executed instructions in the script can be used as parameters by the following instructions.
+- Results from executed instructions can be used as parameters by the following instructions.

+## Script execution

+As the script executes, each instruction returns some data.
+By default this data replaces the script itself and all results will be available to the interpreter to pass back to the host system that requested execution.
+Host system usually sends results back to the client, but can do anything else with them, e.g. logging, storing to the database, etc.)

+There are instructions `$result` and `$results` that change which results will be stored after executing certain instructions.

+## TODO: Improvements to the current version

+- remove relative references, use only named references, $scope and $root reserved for the current scope and the root of the script.

+- allow using user defined symbols in keys - it would make scripts more conscise. e.g. use { $<funcName>: <JSONScript:params> } instead of { $call: <JSONScript:funcName>, $args: <params> }.
+Maybe keep $call syntax as well to support computed names.
+Maybe require that function names start from lowercase letters and executors from capital letters, so { $<Executor>: "<method>", $args: <JSONScript > } could be used.
+Or even { "$Executor.method": <JSONScript:params> }.
+Or maybe for executors $exec is a good idea...
+Or maybe keep both ways to allow for computed executors names and methods.
+Also to create a named reference simply { $<reference>: <JSONScript > } (but maybe keep computed reference names as well with the existing syntax)

+- For $script add $sandbox option. $sandbox: false to prevent access to outside symbols, root and scope.
+Essentially, script will execute in its own scope with no access to the outside scope. $sandbox: [ "$scope", "$a" ] will only allow access to certain symbols ($scope should not allow $scope.$scope meaning traversing up the scope tree).

+- { $get: <JSONScript$reference> } and { $set: <JSONScript:$reference>, $value: <JSONScript>} to get and overwrite JSON tree.
+In this way $set may replace $res (result).
+Or maybe $result should still be used...
+Remove { $: "ref" }? or maybe keep it.
+So { $a: 5 } to define and { $:"a" } to get and maybe { "$a=": 7 } to set.
+In which case { "$a=$": "b" } makes sense.
+In this case { "$a$": "b"} is not needed as it would simply create another reference to the same point in tree.

+- { $def: <funcName>, $args: <argumentsNames>, $func: <JSONScript>}. or { <$funcName>: <argumentsNames>, "$func": <JSONScript> }.
+In which case to call { <$funcName>: <arguments> } or  { $call: <funcName>, $args: <arguments> }

 ## Language